mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 18 August 2025

-- The average temperature today is 16.14˚C,
+- The average temperature today is 16.74˚C,
-- With highs of 16.51˚C and lows of 15.94˚C,
+- With highs of 17.19˚C and lows of 16.27˚C,
-- It may feel like 15.9˚C with overcast clouds
+- It may feel like 16.51˚C with broken clouds
-- The wind speed is 2.24m/s and visibility is 10000m
+- The wind speed is 3.58m/s and visibility is 10000m
-- The pressure is 1022hPa and humidity is 80%
+- The pressure is 1022hPa and humidity is 78%
 - The sun will rise at 04:57 and set at 19:26

 <!-- weather_marker ends -->